You are a passionate RC racer and you enjoy RC racing often. However, recently you see a dip in the performance of your RC.

 Well, now you should be able to notice if your battery behaves oddly.
 It’s very important to check your RC car and all its components regularly.
 Because one fault can turn the whole thing into a brick.

 Do LiPo Batteries Make RC Faster Compared To NiMH Batteries?

 Yes, LiPo batteries are much faster than NiMH batteries.
 Even though both are electrical cars which are faster than nitro cars anyway.
 But LiPo batteries pack a punch of power and make your RC go even faster.
 For that reason, most professional RC racers prefer LiPo batteries over Nimh.

 Can You Depuff A Puffed LiPo Battery?

 No, there is nothing you can do to depuff your LiPo battery.
 Due to imbalanced charging and discharging, your LiPo battery can get puffed.
 There is nothing you can do to depuff it.
-Slightly puffed batteries can be used though.
-But that is dangerous and we advise strictly against it.
+Though puffed batteries can be used, it is dangerous and we advise strictly to stay away from it.

 Can You Use Other Company Chargers To Charge Your Traxxas Battery?

 Yes, you can if you maintain the voltage limit.
 But it’s not advisable to do so.
 It’s best if you can find any other charger from the same company.
 But, if you have to use a different company charger, read the label and make sure it supplies the same amount of voltage as your original one.